-|With a portrait of Edward VII taking center stage this photograph offers a remarkable look at this soldier's little corner of the Empire
+|With a portrait of Edward VII taking center stage this photograph offers a remarkable look at this soldier's little corner of the

-portrait of General Roberts can be made out in the upper right corner of the photograph and an image
+artilleryman's bunk.
+A portrait of General Roberts can be made out in the upper right corner of the photograph and an image

 of a young woman can just be seen below Roberts photograph at the extreme far right edge of the photograph - and early

-1900s version if a "pinup".
+1900s version 0f a "pinup".
 Lost amid the decorations are this soldier's Slade-Wallace buff leather belt and braces which hand

 from wooden pegs at the right and left of the image.
 The letters "F" and "G" appear on the upper back wall and these may be

 A pencil inscription on the photograph's reverse reads: "Malta Artillery 1900 1911".
-The bullfighting picture to the left of the soldier
+The bullfighting picture to the left of the

-their bunk area of the barracks.
+came to decorating their bunk area of the barracks.